Mattcreates25/West_nile_virus/West_nile_virus.md

 ## the fasta sequences for the world-wide representative set of WNVs sequences were obtained using batch entrez and improted into a single file

+##combined all the sequences ie the 4 reference sequences and the world-wide reperesentative set of WNVs
+cat WNV_combi.fasta table_sequences.fasta >>all_sequences.fasta

 ## for alignment mafft is required
 ```bash
 sudo apt install mafft iqtree raxml fasttree vcftools